Kreezon/Vissora-AI-sys/README.md

 Cloud-based vector storage

-Improved citation of transcript sources
+Improved transcript citations

 Calendar and meeting-platform integrations

-Deployment as a scalable cloud application
+Scalable cloud deployment

 ⚠️ Notes

-Vissora AI requires API access to the services used by the application.
+API access is required for the services used by the application.

-Make sure your API keys are configured correctly in .env before running the application.
+Configure all required keys in .env before running.

-Do not upload API keys, private meeting recordings, generated databases, or other sensitive data to the repository.
+Do not upload API keys, private meeting recordings, generated databases, or other sensitive data.

+Do not commit local FFmpeg binaries or the venv directory.

 👨‍💻 Author